Introduction

 Step 4: Prepare for Standardized Tests

 Some scholarships require standardized test scores as part of their eligibility criteria.
+Be sure to check the scholarship’s requirements and prepare accordingly.

 Action Steps: